tiagonnascimento/sf-orgdevmode-builds/README.md

   - All other parameters are optional, including pre/post destructive changes;
   - If the `testLevel` is not specified, the script will deploy using `RunLocalTests`;
   - Normally on your pipeline sandboxes you will deploy using `enableTracking` as a `false` - which is the default value.
 If you want to use source tracking you can use this value as `true`;
+  - `outputFormat` is an optional parameter and the only acceptable value is json.
+If informed, the `--json` will be append in the `sf project deploy start` command.
+Please, be aware that if the deployment is big, this output format could impact the maxBuffer size of the command output and fail the process.
 - For other types of deployments:
   - If `type` is `datapack`, the `manifestFile` field is required;
   - If `type` is `anonymousApex`, the `apexScript` field is required;